cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/proxy.md

 ### UDP

-The UDP proxy forwards traffic to internal DNS resolvers.
-This allows Gateway to inspect all port 443 UDP traffic.
+The UDP proxy forwards UDP traffic such as VoIP, [internal DNS requests](/cloudflare-one/connections/connect-networks/private-net/private-hostnames-ips/), and thick client applications.

 When the UDP proxy is enabled, Gateway will force all HTTP/3 traffic to HTTP/2 to allow inspection.
 For more information, refer to [HTTP/3 inspection](/cloudflare-one/policies/gateway/http-policies/http3/).